ryanorendorff/ryanorendorff.github.io/src/posts/2022-12-16-gpt-agda/GPTAgda.lagda.md

 ## Acknowledgements

-I would like to thank  [Spencer Poff](http://spencerpoff.com/) for reviewing drafts of this article.
+I would like to thank [Delaine Orendorff](https://www.linkedin.com/in/dorendorff/) for reviewing drafts of this article.
+Thanks Mom!

 ## Want to run the code in this blog post?